-The MHS library staff who can usually be found behind the reference desk at 1154 Boylston are available remotely to assist you with your research!
+The MHS library staff who can usually be found behind the reference desk at 1154 Boylston are also available to assist you with your remote research!
 Please don't hesitate to reach out for individualized assistance.

 The MHS provides digital access to our collections in a variety of ways through thematic resources, digital publication projects, digital content linked to collection guides, digitized public domain materials, and subscription databases.
 We will be updating this section regularly as we work to make resources available during the MHS closure period.